Featured Practices

 - Named Top Intellectual Property Lawyer by Daily Journal, 2022-present

-- Recognized among the Leading Litigators in America, Lawdragon, 2022-2023
+- Recognized among the Leading Litigators in America, Lawdragon, 2022-present

 - Recognized as Minority Leader of Influence: Attorneys by Los Angeles Business Journal, 2022